-The latest version of the FlexNet software that is available for download from https://developer.arm.com/products/software-development-tools/license-management/downloads
+The latest version of the FlexNet software that is available for download from License Server Management Software.

 3.2.2 Windows installation

 This section describes how to install Model Debugger.

 - 1. Open the distribution archive ModelDebugger_version.zip and extract the complete contents into a temporary directory. version is the version of Model Debugger you are installing. - 2.
 To start the installer, run the Setup.exe program in the temporary directory. - 3.
 When prompted by the installer, specify the target directory for the installation or accept the default directory.